-Businesses across industries are embracing agility.
-And there’s a good reason for this trend.
-Rapid changes in competition, ever-growing technological advances and various regulations have forced organizations to change their business models and adapt quickly.
-Based on the recent McKinsey’ survey, 44 % of respondents had already started or completed an agile transformation, while another 19 % reported that they were preparing to launch an agile transformation.
+Businesses across industries are embracing agility for a solid reason.
+Ever-growing technological advances and regulations have forced organizations to change their business models and adapt quickly.
+Based on the recent survey, 44 % of respondents had already started or completed an agile transformation, while another 19 % reported that they were preparing to launch an agile transformation.

-From our extensive experience working with some of the telco giants, we have learned that telcos fear of falling into different traps when planning to go agile.
-We have also learned that most of them face the same hurdles mostly because they have been using the same business model for decades.
+From our extensive experience working with some of the telco giants, we have learned that most of them face the same hurdles mostly because they have been using the same business model for decades.
 In other words, bringing any changes to their existing model seems to be a long and winding road.

-We managed to identify key challenges telcos encounter on their digital transformation journey:
+Backed up by our experience, we managed to identify key challenges telcos encounter on their digitalisation journey:

 - Extensive network planning processes — Telcos are experiencing a significant amount of network planning work across Europe due to FTTH rollout